 Harlow Stroke Support and Rehab Services (HSSRS) can help your relative with support, advice and information for Stroke Survivors and their carers.
 They run weekly social groups, as well as providing assistance with paperwork, acquiring funding and key support for carers of people affected by a stroke.

 Support groups can be a great resource for people affected by stroke, giving them the chance to speak to and enjoy the company of people in a similar situation.
 Often there are experts on hand who can provide information and answers to any questions they might have.
 Some support groups focus on specific rehabilitation exercises, such as developing communication or stroke-friendly exercise.

 There are also support groups for carers, who may find comfort in discussing their shared experiences and giving advice to one another.

 Stroke Social Support Groups in Essex

-These social support groups are a great way of meeting people, having fun and taking part in activities designed for people affected by stroke.
+These social support groups are a great way of meeting people, having fun and taking part in activities designed for people affected by a stroke.
 They include quizzes, bingo, arts and crafts, as well as exercises.
-These groups often also serve as a chance to speak to health professionals and to be signposted to other services.
+These groups can often serve as a chance to speak to health professionals or to be signposted to other services.